abhineet123/MTF/ReadMe.md

     *  MTF uses some [C++11](https://en.wikipedia.org/wiki/C%2B%2B11) features so a supporting compiler is needed ([GCC 4.7](https://gcc.gnu.org/projects/cxx0x.html) or newer)
     * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) should be installed and added to the C/C++ include paths.
 This can be done, for instance, by running `echo "export C_INCLUDE_PATH=${C_INCLUDE_PATH}:/usr/include/eigen3" >> ~/.bashrc` and `echo "export CPLUS_INCLUDE_PATH=${CPLUS_INCLUDE_PATH}:/usr/include/eigen3" >> ~/.bashrc` assuming that Eigen is installed in _/usr/include/eigen3_
     * [OpenCV](http://opencv.org/) should be installed.
-		- **OpenCV 2.4.x is recommended since compatibility issues may exist with OpenCV 3.x that may prevent successful compilation** (see [Compile/Runtime Notes](#compileruntime-notes) section below)
+		- **OpenCV 2.4.x is recommended since possible compatibility issues with OpenCV 3.x may prevent successful compilation** (see [Compile/Runtime Notes](#compileruntime-notes) section below)
     * [FLANN library](http://www.cs.ubc.ca/research/flann/) and its dependency [HDF5](https://www.hdfgroup.org/HDF5/release/obtain5.html) should be installed for the NN search method
 	    - NN can be disabled at compile time using `nn=0` switch if these are not available (see [compile time switches](#compile-time-switches))
 	* [Boost Library](http://www.boost.org/) should be installed